Gisela Agnes of Rath

-Gisela Agnes of Rath (9 October 1669, in Kleinwülknitz, now part of Köthen – 12 March 1740, in Nienburg) was Duchess of Anhalt-Köthen by marriage from 1692.
+Gisela Agnes of Rath (9 October 1669, in Kleinwülknitz, now part of Köthen – 12 March 1740, in Nienburg) was Duchess of Anhalt-Köthen by marriage from 1698.
 In 1694, she was created Countess of Nienburg.
 From 1704 to 1715, she was regent of Anhalt-Köthen for her underage son.

 Life

 Gisela Agnes was a member of an ancient aristocratic Lutheran family.
 Her parents were Balthasar William of Rath-Kleinwülknitz (1629-1695) and Magdalene Dorothea of Wuthenau (1640-1694).
-Her paternal grandfather was Wilhelm von Rath; he had commanded the army of Prince Louis I of Anhalf-Köthen during the Thirty Years' War.
+Her paternal grandfather was Wilhelm von Rath, who commanded the army of Prince Louis I of Anhalf-Köthen during the Thirty Years' War.

 The heir to the throne, the young Prince Emmanuel Lebrecht of Anhalt-Köthen fell in love with her.
 His mother, Princess Eleonore, tried to end this relationship, because Gisela Agnes was considered lower nobility, and unsuitable to marry a ruling Prince.
 She sent Gisela Agnes to her sister in Stadthagen.
 However, immediately after Emmanuel Lebrecht had assumed government, he "quietly" married her, on 30 September 1692.

 This was a morganatic marriage.
 Moreover, Prince Emmanuel Lebrecht was a Calvinist and Gisela Agnes was Lutheran.
-The marriage sparked vehement protest from both the Reformed church and the princely family.
-Nevertheless, children from this marriage were officially recognized as potential heirs to the throne by the Princes of Anhalt in 1698 and by the emperor in 1699.
+The marriage sparked vehement protests from the Reformed church and the princely family.
+Nevertheless, children from this marriage were officially recognized as potential heir to the throne by the Princes of Anhalt in 1698 and the emperor in 1699.
 The later Dukes of Anhalt-Köthen all descend from the "unequal" marriage.